canonical/kafka-operator/docs/how-to/kafka-connect.md

-To learn more about integrator charms, see the tutorial for machine deployments, [Use Kafka Connect for ETL](tutorial-kafka-connect), which covers a practical use case of moving data from MySQL to OpenSearch.
+To learn more about integrator charms, see the tutorial for machine deployments, [Use Kafka Connect for ETL](tutorial-kafka-connect), which covers a practical use case of moving data from PostgreSQL to OpenSearch.